anykeyh/clear/README.md

 # Usage of query provide a `find_by` kind of method:
 u : User? = User.query.find{ email =~ /yacine/i }
 ```

 ##### Fetch multiple models

+You can use the query system to fetch multiple models.

 ```crystal
 # Get multiple users